kballenegger/ATFunctionalCollectionExtensions/README.md

 // Calls the block for each item in the collection.
 - (void)each:(void(^)(id object))block;

-// Calls the block for each item in the collection, collects the return values and ret urns them in a new array.
+// Calls the block for each item in the collection, collects the return values and returns them in a new array.
 - (NSArray *)map:(id(^)(id object))block;

 // Reduces the array using the block provided.